 Councilmember Saldaña asked if it was necessary to increase the base number of Police Officers to have a higher Police presence in the community.
-Chief McManus replied that it was necessary.
+Chief McManus replied yes, that it was necessary.
 Councilmember Saldaña asked of the cost to add 25 Police Officers.
 María Villagómez replied that adding 25 Police Officers would cost \$100,000 each or \$2.5 million per year.

 Councilmember Perry asked when the number of vacancies for the San Antonio Police Department (SAPD) would be at zero.
 Chief McManus replied that SAPD vacancies would be at zero on July 3, 2019.
-Councilmember Perry requested a breakdown of State and Federal Funds received by delegate agencies and an explanation of what said funds were utilized for.
+Councilmember Perry requested a breakdown of State and Federal Funds received by delegate agencies and an explanation of the allocation of said funds.